 A couple of weeks ago, I was working at one university, teaching a group of second year students about globalisation every week, whilst holding down a job at another nearby university in the widening participation department, which helps young people from diverse backgrounds to see the path to higher education.
-Meanwhile, I was peripherally involved with mass grave protection and some people who are doing the most amazing and inspirational work.
+Meanwhile, I was peripherally involved with creating international mass grave protection guidelines and some people who are doing the most amazing and inspirational work.
 My life was so full of interesting people and projects that I actually dared to complain about it.
 Then along came a pandemic, which is just not funny at all.

 This week, I am teaching scrabble (plus adding scores in columns of hundreds, tens and ones) to some small children, losing a cat (she came back though) and doing lots of yoga.
 Things I've found in pockets have included freshly laundered crisp packets and sand, which is bringing back old memories.